"But what can you do with it? Is it practical to major in philosophy?"

 Law schools have long regarded philosophy as excellent preparation, and many of our graduates have gone on to attend law school.
 According to the Law School Admissions Council's 1996 study, philosophy majors had the second highest national average on the LSAT (Law School Admission Test), just behind physics/math majors.

-Philosophy majors have performed very well on the GRE (Graduate Record Exam) and GMAT (Graduate Management Admission Test) as well According to data published by the Educational Testing Service, philosophy majors performed better than business majors on the GMAT.
+Philosophy majors have performed very well on the GRE (Graduate Record Exam) and GMAT (Graduate Management Admission Test).
+According to data published by the Educational Testing Service, philosophy majors performed better than business majors on the GMAT.
 Philosophy majors scored 17.6% better than the overall mean on the GRE-Verbal exam, and were tops among humanities majors on the GRE-Quantitative section.